isc-projects/isc-dnssec-guide/doc/troubleshooting.rst

    validating ftp.isc.org/A: verify rdataset (keyid=27566): success
    validating ftp.isc.org/A: marking as secure, noqname proof not needed

-Note that these log messages indicate that [A VALID DS AND DNSKEY HAVE BEEN RECEIVED, OR WHATEVER - IF THE VALIDATION OF FTP.ISC.ORG HAD FAILED, THE LOG WOULD HAVE GIVEN SOME INDICATION OF THE SOURCE OF THE PROBLEM.
-SOME KIND OF CONCLUSION IS NEEDED HERE TO WRAP UP THE LOGGING SECTION].
+Note that these log messages indicate that the chain of trust has been established and ``ftp.isc.org`` has been successfully validated.
+[BUT WHAT WOULD IT LOOK LIKE IF IT HAD FAILED?]

 .. _troubleshooting_common_problems: